stridecolossus/JOVE/docs/blog/part-5-terrain/improvements.md

 This is validated (not shown) against the hardware limit specified by the `maxPushConstantsSize` of the `VkPhysicalDeviceLimits` structure, this value is usually quite small (256 bytes on our development environment).

-Finally the set of shader stages for the command is aggregated from the push constant ranges and added to the pipeline layout:
+Finally the set of shader stages is aggregated and added to the pipeline layout:

 ```java
 Set<VkShaderStage> stages = ranges